Gicu104/arch-nas/docs/install-guide.md

 - Prepare the system for headless operation
 - Set firewall rules
 - Fix reboot bug
+- Update system
+- Install Syncthing
+- Install Tailscale
 - Set git user
 - Save package list to txt

 Any option can be disabled in `config.conf`

 ### Step 7: Reboot and SSH in